DynamoDS/DynamoPrimer/09_Custom-Nodes/9-1_Introduction.md

 Right: Core > Math with the new custom node

 ###Moving Forward
 Now that we've created our first custom node, the next sections will dive deeper into custom node functionality and how to publish generic workflows.
-In the following section, we'll look at developing a custom node which transfers geometry from one surface to another.
+In the following section, we'll look at developing a custom node that transfers geometry from one surface to another.